Page Contents:

 Overview

 The Two Tether Climbing Method (2TC) is a climbing method which was pioneered and continues evolve by DIY innovators in the Saddle Community, with a growing number of variations and demonstrations that can be found on YouTube.
-The system consists of 2 tethers, one of which is connected to the saddle and one of which is connected to a footloop.
+As implied by the name, the system consists of 2 tethers, one of which is connected to the saddle and one of which is connected to a footloop (and sometimes the saddle too).
 The climber alternates body load on each tether while advancing the other.
+Here’s one of our friends demonstrating a climb on a utility pole.
+Note: It is much easier to advance a tether on a Utility Pole than a rough barked tree.

 JRB’s Opinion

-This page documents JRB’s opinion on 2TC and why he doesn’t use, nor recommend this method (based on any demos seen to date).
+This page documents JRB’s opinion on 2TC.
 Note that a Hitch Climbing System can be used to execute what is effectively a 2TC climb and overcome the ‘cons’ listed below.

 Safety